A Modern Primer on Processing in Memory: Introduction

-The large overhead of data movement in modern systems along with technology advances that enable better integration of memory and logic have recently prompted the re-examination of an old idea that we will generally call \juanrrr{\emph{\underline{p}rocessing-\underline{i}n-\underline{m}emory} (\emph{PIM})}.
-The key idea is to place computation mechanisms in or near where the data is stored (i.e., inside the memory chips, in the logic layer of 3D-stacked memory, in the memory controllers, or inside large caches), so that data movement between where the computation is done and where the data is stored is reduced or eliminated, compared to contemporary processor-centric systems.
-Processing-in-memory, \juanrrr{also known as \emph{\underline{n}ear-\underline{d}ata \underline{p}rocessing} (\emph{NDP})}, enables the ability to perform operations and execute software tasks either using (1)~the memory itself, or (2)~some form of processing logic (e.g., accelerators, simple cores, reconfigurable logic) inside the memory subsystem.
+The large overhead of data movement in modern systems along with technology advances that enable better integration of memory and logic have recently prompted the re-examination of an old idea~\omv{\cite{Kautz1969,stone1970logic}} that we will \omv{broadly} call {\emph{\gls{PIM}}.
+The key idea is to place computation mechanisms in or near where the data is stored (i.e., inside the memory chips, in the logic layer of 3D-stacked memory, in the memory controllers, inside large caches\omv{, inside storage \omvi{units} or \omvi{inside} sensing units}), so that data movement between where the computation is done and where the data is stored is reduced or eliminated, compared to contemporary processor-centric systems. \gf{\gls{PIM}} enables the ability to perform operations and execute software tasks either using (1)~the \omv{operational properties of the} memory \omv{circuitry} itself, or (2)~some form of processing logic (e.g., accelerators, simple cores, reconfigurable logic) \omvi{added} inside the memory subsystem \omvi{\omvii{close to} the memory circuitry}.